 Staying Culturally Sensitive During Ramadan in Tunisia

-You might be wondering if you can be culturally sensitive in Tunisia during Ramadan if you don’t fast.
+You might wonder if you can be culturally sensitive in Tunisia during Ramadan if you don’t fast.
 The simple answer is, absolutely!
 Tunisians understand that not everyone observes the fast.
 There’s also no expectation that travelers will be fasting.

 If you consume food or drink in public, the respectful way to do it is to be discrete about it.

-For example, if you’re exploring the Sousse medina (old city) and need a drink of water, step onto a quiet side street to do so.
-Or if you’ve packed a picnic lunch to eat while touring one of the many Roman sites, look for a place to sit away from the crowds.
-If you stop in to a restaurant that’s open during the day, consume the food on site even if eating as you go would be more convenient.
+For example, if you’re exploring the Sousse medina (old city) and need a drink of water, step onto a quiet side street.
+Or, if you’ve packed a picnic lunch to eat while touring one of the many Roman sites, look for a place to sit away from the crowds.
+If you stop into a restaurant that’s open during the day, consume the food on-site, even if eating as you go would be more convenient.

 If you’re traveling with one of our guides, they have plenty of experience helping travelers during Ramadan.
-They’ll be able to give you further insight into how to consume food and drink in a respectful way.
+They’ll be able to give you further insight into how to consume food and drink respectfully.
 Our guides will also be able to help you find good solutions for your meals.